-Organisati Organisation's link to human right's impact:

-Causes Contributes to Directly linked to

-Required Prevent or cease Prevent or cease Use leverage to

-response: the action or omission. the contribution. the fullest extent possible over the

-Use leverage to third party that

-Address or the fullest extent caused/is

-mitigate the possible to causing the harm

-impact. address or mitigate any to prompt them to prevent or

-Provide, or remaining mitigate the

-cooperate in, remediation. adverse impacts. adverse impact.

-remediation.
-Provide, or This may be

-1 done individually

-cooperate in, or in

-remediation. collaboration

-with others.
+Organisation's link to human rights impact: Causes Contributes to Directly linked to Required response: Prevent or cease the action or omission.
+Address or mitigate the impact.
+Provide, or cooperate in, remediation.
+Prevent or cease the contribution.
+Use leverage to the fullest extent possible to address or mitigate any remaining adverse impacts.
+Provide, or cooperate in, remediation.
+Use leverage to the fullest extent possible over the third party that caused/is causing the harm to prompt them to prevent or mitigate the adverse impact.
+This may be done individually or in collaboration with others.